 Treat every child as though they are your own.
 Treat every elder as though they are your ancestor.
 Those from different cultures and communities are our biggest teachers.

 START learning from each other.
 Ask questions.
 LISTEN to the answers.
 Keep an open heart and open mind.
 Don’t worry about asking the “wrong” question.
 It is better to ask than avoid.

 START educating yourself by reading, watching, and listening to books, articles, interviews, documentaries, films, podcasts, and more.

 We still have racism and bigotry in this country.
 And until every single person is treated equitably and with respect, we still have work to do.

-More calm will be achieved in your heart as we become more self-aware, understanding and compassionate.
+More calm will be achieved in your heart as we become more self-aware, understanding, and compassionate.
 When we all can identify ourselves as human and see everyone around us as the same: human.
-Taking away any judgements and assumptions.
+Taking away any judgments and assumptions.

 I invite you to clear your mind from what you may have been told about any group of people and instead, experience every person individually.